PaoPaoYue/mesh/README.md

 - [X] Basic RPC framework
 - [X] Gradle plugin for code generation
-- [ ] Sidecar for service discovery & load balancing in Kubernetes
+- [X] Mesh Proxy for service discovery & load balancing in Kubernetes
+- [ ] Better Observability

 ## Benchmark
 The benchmark is done by running the same service echo logic on ypp-rpc and grpc with 10 concurrent threads and each sends 10k requests.